swapnilogale/swapnil/content/projects/contributions/redoclyoss.md

 So far, in the last 2 months, I have been learning the ropes of:

-- Understanding the project management side of open source documentation.
+- The project management side of open source documentation.
 - Hiring, training and mentoring technical writers for the projects.
 - Keeping open source documentation efforts sustainable over long term.